hazelcast/hazelcast-reference-manual/src/Diagnostics.md

 ##### OperationHeartbeats

 It shows the deviation between member/member operation heartbeats.
-Every member will send to every other member, regardless if there is an operation running on behalf of that member, a operation-heartbeat.
-It contains a listing of all callIds of the running operations from a given member.
+Every member will send to every other member, regardless if there is an operation running on behalf of that member, an operation heartbeat.
+It contains a listing of all `callId`s of the running operations from a given member.
 This plugin also works fine between members/lite-members.

-Because this operation-heartbeat is send periodically; by default 1/4 of the operation-calltimeout of 60 seconds, we would expect an operation-heartbeat to be received every 15 seconds.
-Operation-heartbeats are priority packets (so overtake regular packets) and are processed by an isolated thread in the invocation-monitor, so if there is any deviation in the frequency of receiving these packets, it could problems like network problems.
+Because this operation heartbeat is sent periodically; by default 1/4 of the operation call timeout of 60 seconds, we would expect an operation heartbeat to be received every 15 seconds.
+Operation heartbeats are high priority packets (so they overtake regular packets) and are processed by an isolated thread in the invocation monitor.
+If there is any deviation in the frequency of receiving these packets, it may be due to the problems such as network latencies.

-The following shows an example of the output where a operation-heartbeat has not been received for 37 seconds:
+The following shows an example of the output where an operation heartbeat has not been received for 37 seconds:

 ```
 20-7-2017 11:12:55 OperationHeartbeats[